 The river Ness filters out of the Loch and runs to the sea through Inverness.
 I walked it’s banks over two days, exploring and meeting some amazing dogs and people.
 Anglers come out to fish in the evening and there is amazing seafood fare.
 I had my first Cullen Skink at a restaurant on the shore, and yet more mushy peas.
-I discovered it wasn’t a lizard that they ate after all, but a rich fish soup.
-Then I walked up one side of the ness and down the other.
+Cullen Skink is a rich, smoked fish soup.
+The Ness boasts some great walkways, and if you continue up it, you will reach the Botanical Gardens.

 I took a day and headed out to the stones on a bus/hiking adventure.
 It was a hike to get there, nestled between farmlands.
 The site is amazing though and there are several round formations, some of which you can go to the center of and look out.
 I spent a lot of time looking and thinking about the endeavor.
 Why would people do this, to their gods?
 These were burial mounds constructed in around 2000 BC and are what is called passage graves, where you walk to the grave site through the stones.
 Spend at least an hour here and take time with each mound and the standing stones.
 You will feel the presence of people past.